Life of Pi (film): Theatrical release

 Life of Pi had a wide release in the United States on November 21, 2012, in both traditional and 3D viewing formats.
 It was originally scheduled to be released on December 14, 2012, but when The Hobbit: An Unexpected Journey was announced for the same release date, Life of Pi was postponed a week.
 It was then shifted a month in advance.

 Home media

 Life of Pi was released on DVD, Blu-ray, and Blu-ray 3D in North America, on March 12, 2013.
-The film's 2D Blu-ray release contains many special features, including a one-hour making-of special entitled A Filmmaker's Epic Journey and two featurettes focusing on the film's visual effects, as well as two behind-the-scene looks at storyboarding and pre-production artwork.
+The film's 2D Blu-ray release contains many special features, including a one-hour making-of special entitled A Filmmaker's Epic Journey and two featurettes focusing on the film's visual effects, and two behind-the-scene looks at storyboarding and pre-production artwork.
 In addition, the film's 3D Blu-ray release contains five deleted scenes and a featurette entitled VFX Progressions that takes a look at what was shot and how it evolved to be what was rendered on screen.
 The film was later released on 4K Blu-ray and digital copy on March 8, 2016.

 In the United Kingdom, it was the eighth best-selling film of 2013 on physical home video formats.